Eastwesser/MusicMiu/README.md

 # Discord Music Bot

 This is a Discord bot that plays music from various sources.
 RuTube as an example.
-Feel free to take and upgrade it!
+Feel free to take and upgrade it! :D

 ## Installation